Laryngeal mask airway: First commercial laryngeal mask

 On 5 December 1987, Brain received the first case of all-factory-made, silicone cuffed, LMA Classic laryngeal mask distributed by The Laryngeal Mask Company Limited.
 The LMA Classic was launched in the UK and the British anaesthesia community were quick to realise the potential benefits of the laryngeal mask.
-Within 3 years of launch in the UK, the device had been used in at least 2 million patients and was available in every hospital.
+Within three years of launch in the UK, the device had been used in at least two million patients and was available in every hospital.
 By 1992, the laryngeal mask was approved for sale and being sold in Australia, New Zealand, South Korea, Hong Kong, Taiwan, Malaysia, India and the United States.
 The anaesthesia community had been calling for practice guidelines and in 1992 the ASA commissioned a task force to establish practice guidelines for managing difficult airway situations.
 The ASA algorithm for difficult airways was published in 1993 and stressed an early attempt at insertion of the laryngeal mask if face mask ventilation was not adequate.
 The laryngeal mask revolutionised anaesthetic practice and by 1995 had been used in excess of 100 million patients and was available in more than 80 countries throughout the world.
 The laryngeal mask had now been widely accepted as a form of airway management.
+From 1988 to 2017, more than 200 million patients used laryngeal mask.

 Between 1989 and 2000 a variety of specialised laryngeal masks were released which included the LMA Flexible (1990), LMA Fastrach (1997), LMA Unique (1997) and LMA ProSeal (2000), all offered by The Laryngeal Mask Company.